Modyo CLI

 • Run it without installation using npx

-$ npx @modyo/cli@latest #via npx - pointing to a specific version
+$ npx @modyo/cli@latest #using npx - pointing to a particular version

 To verify that the installation was successful and confirm the installed version of the CLI, run this command: